Fire Safety Policies

 Blocking

 Egress doors must open fully without hindrance from items in the path of the door swing.
-If large items such as furniture or boxes are found blocking a door, Fine Schedule # 1 applies.
-If smaller items such as clothing and paper are found, refer to Fine Schedule for penalty.
+If large items such as furniture or boxes are found blocking a door, Fine Schedule #1 applies.
+If smaller items such as clothing and paper are found, please refer to the Fine Schedules for the relevant penalty.

 Tampering with safety seals on any egress door is prohibited.